Home / Recipes / Popular / Bread & Yeast Breads / Panettone Italian Christmas Sweet Bread

 Mixing the ingredients and forming a dough.

-Mix for 15- 20 minutes, stopping after 10 minutes to scrape the hook and bowl.
-After 20 minutes add either the raisins, candied fruit or chocolate chips (or even a mixture if you wish) mix on low for a couple of minutes until combined.
+Mix, stop to scrape the hook and bowl.
+Add either the raisins, candied fruit or chocolate chips (or even a mixture if you wish) mix on low for a couple of minutes until combined.

 Adding the chocolate chips to the dough.

 Remove to a flat lightly floured board, lightly rub hand with butter and gather the dough into a ball.
 Place in a large oiled bowl, cover with plastic and a dish towel.
-Place in a draft free, warmish spot to rise for 2-3 hours or until tripled in size.
+Place in a draft free, warmish spot to rise until tripled in size.

 the dough before and after rising.

 Once risen, move back to a lightly floured flat surface, with hands lightly buttered and roll again into a ball, place in greased Panettone mold.
-Cover with plastic and a clean tea towel and let rise for an hour.
+Cover with plastic and a clean tea towel and let rise.

 The dough on the second rise.